An algebraic description of screw dislocations in SC and BCC crystal lattices

 \insS{ In Section~\ref{section5}, we \insSS{have} computed the energy of a screw dislocation.
-This is, in fact, related to harmonic map theory as follows.
-The complete SC lattice is realized as the embedding $\iota_{\AA_3,\delta}: \AA^a_3 (\cong\ZZ^3) \to \EE^3$ as in (\ref{eq:iota_A3}).
+This is, in fact, related to \revsSSS{the theory of harmonic maps} as follows.
+The complete SC lattice is realized \revsSSS{in $\EE^3$ via} the embeddings $\iota_{\AA_3,\delta}: \AA^a_3 (\cong\ZZ^3) \to \EE^3$ as in (\ref{eq:iota_A3}).
 Such embeddings are parametrized by $\delta \in \EE^3$, which can actually be considered to be elements of the $3$-torus group $T^3 = \RR^3/a\ZZ^3$.
 This is because if $\delta - \delta' \in a\ZZ^3$ for $\delta, \delta' \in \EE^3$, then the images of $\iota_{\AA_3,\delta}$ and $\iota_{\AA_3,\delta'}$ coincide.
-Thus, a slight perturbation of the embedding $\iota_{\AA_3,\delta}$ gives rise to a map $\AA^a_3 \to T^3$, and its infinitesimal version gives a map into the tangent space of $T^3$, which is identified with $\RR^3$.
+Thus, a slight perturbation of the embedding $\iota_{\AA_3,\delta}$ gives rise to a map $\AA_3^a \to T^3$, and its infinitesimal version gives a map into the tangent space of $T^3$, which is identified with $\RR^3$.
 Therefore, we can regard a realization of the lattice $\AA_3^a$ as a minimal point of a certain energy functional related to a harmonic map whose target space is $T^3$, and we see that such an energy functional is given by our spring model by imitating the standard energy functional as introduced in \cite{ES,U} from a discrete point of view.}

 \insS{ On the other hand, a screw dislocation loses the symmetry except for the third axis.
-The fiber structure that we \insSS{have} discussed is related to the action of the subgroup $S^1 = \{1\} \times \{1\} \times S^1$ of $T^3$.
+The \revsSSS{fibering} structure that we \insSS{have} discussed is related to the action of the subgroup $S^1 = \{1\} \times \{1\} \times S^1$ of $T^3$.
 The configuration of a dislocation can also be regarded as a minimal point of an energy functional.
-Since the relevant map in the harmonic map theory for the dislocations is from $\fD_{\cS}^\SC$ to $T^3$ and $S^1$ acts on $\fD_{\cS}^\SC$, in Section~\ref{section5} we \insSS{have} computed the energy of a screw dislocation by summing up the energy densities parametrized by $(\ell_1, \ell_2) \in \ZZ^2 \cong \fLSCp = \pi_{\cS,\gamma}(\fD_{\cS}^\SC)$, where $\pi_{\cS,\gamma}$ is given in Definition~\ref{def:MDC}. }
+Since the relevant map in the \revsSSS{theory of harmonic maps} for the dislocations is from $\fD_{\cS}^\SC$ to $T^3$ and $S^1$ acts on $\fD_{\cS}^\SC$, in Section~\ref{section5} we \insSS{have} computed the energy of a screw dislocation by summing up the energy densities parametrized by \revsSSS{ $(n_1, n_2) \in \ZZ^2 \cong \fLSCp = \pi_{\cS,\gamma}(\fD_{\cS}^\SC)$,} where $\pi_{\cS,\gamma}$ is given in Definition~\ref{def:MDC}. }